Skip to main content

 Immigration status can be life-changing, so even brief delays can be painful.
-Unfortunately, lengthy processing times have become increasingly common – largely thanks to the pandemic and Trump Administration policies which continue to make themselves felt today.
+Unfortunately, lengthy processing times and status uncertainty have become increasingly common, largely due to the Trump Administration’s policies.

 The two main explanations for delayed processing times are: